The Bankrate promise

 - Consider other factors.
 If you fall short in one of the above areas, an underwriter may still recommend approval for your loan based on other considerations.
 For instance, they may take into account your financial reserves (investments, assets, savings), or whether you will occupy the property if it’s an income-producing property.
 If you have a lower credit score but good savings, for instance, you may still get approved.

 - Appraise the property.
 Your loan approval depends in large part on the amount of money you’re asking to borrow vis-à-vis the value of the home you’re buying (and using as collateral).
 To that end, an underwriter will order an appraisal of the property to see if the asking price is reasonable given similar homes recently sold in your area.

 The mortgage underwriting process in 5 steps

 Underwriting can be a long process.
-Each lender uses slightly different methods and processes, but the five major steps of underwriting are:
+Each lender uses slightly different methods, but the five major steps of underwriting typically are:

 - Income and asset verification

 Your very first step — even before you start looking for a home — is to get preapproved for a mortgage.
 To determine whether to preapprove you, a lender will review your financial profile, such as your income and your debts, and run a credit check.